-A former CEO of the Corporation is claiming the payment of approximately \$8.5 million and the issuance of equity instruments from the Neptune group (including Acasti).
-As the Corporation's management believes that these claims are not valid, no provision has been recognized.
+A former CEO of the Corporation is claiming the payment of approximately \$8.5 million and the issuance of equity instruments as severance entitlements under his employment contract from the Neptune group (including Acasti).
+The Corporation's management intends to vigorously defend against this claim and, as it believes that it is not valid, no provision has been recognized.
 The Neptune group (including Acasti) has filed a claim to recover certain amounts from the former officer.
 All outstanding share-based payments held by the former CEO have been cancelled during the year ended February 28, 2015.
+A trial date is currently scheduled for hearing in May and June 2019.